 Both types, synchronous and asynchronous, have an Inbound and a Processing phase.
 They differentiate at the end.
 Asynchronous steps don’t have an Outbound phase because the message is sent back to the original message sender, e.g. within an HTTP or Web service call.

-Get more information on version 2 in this Training Material
+Get more information on the integration framework version 2.0 in this Training Material.

 (Special thanks to Krisztian Papai, Annemarie Kiefer, and Justin McGuire for their valuable input.)